networktocode/jdiff/README.md

 An instance of `CheckType` object must be created first before passing one of the below check types as an argument:

+| Przemek: I don't think that is correct.
+You call `init` method on the class directly and pass it the type of the check.
+This then returns concrete class implementing `CheckType` interface.

 - `exact_match`
 - `tolerance`
 - `parameter_match`
 - `regex`
 - `operator`

+| Przemek: Perhaps create a table showing how each of the arguments maps to a concrete class?

 ```python